Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Alternative Method for Checking Husky Oil

-How to Drain Husky Oil from the Sump
+How to Drain Husky Oil From the Sump

 Locate a plug at the bottom of the compressor pump housing to thread out, this in your Husky oil drain.
 You need to be careful so that dirty Husky oil does not spill over everything.
-Lay out something underneath the drain to catch the mess and that won’t be damaged by Husky oil leaking onto it.
+Layout something underneath the drain to catch the mess and that won’t be damaged by Husky oil leaking onto it.

-Next you need to drain the Husky oil into a reservoir that will allow you to estimate how much Husky oil was in your sump already so that you can put an equal amount back in.
+Next, you need to drain the Husky oil into a reservoir that will allow you to estimate how much Husky oil was in your sump already so that you can put an equal amount back in.

-How to change Husky Compressor Oil
+How to Change Husky Compressor Oil

 Of course, changing Husky oil on every model of compressor will be slightly different.
 Almost all reciprocating type compressors that are Husky oil lubed have similarities when it comes to changing their Husky oil.

-First of all ask yourself, is your compressor definitely Husky oil lubricated?
+First of all ask yourself, is your compressor definitely Husky oil-lubricated?
 If you aren’t sure please check with the manual for your model or contact Husky directly!

 Changing Husky Compressor Oil Process

-All lubricated compressors have an Husky oil sump located under the compressor pump housing.
+All lubricated compressors have a Husky oil sump located under the compressor pump housing.
 They should also have a sight glass too which will allows you to see how much Husky oil is inside the sump.